childoftherion/OFAP/considerations/README.md

 **Key Features:**

-- Eligibility: Households at 185% of federal poverty level
+- Eligibility: Universal for all United States citizens who are natural persons and full-time Oregon residents
-- Benefits: Monthly EBT benefits based on household size and income
+- Benefits: Monthly EBT benefits based on household size (using federal Thrifty Food Plan standards, no income-based reductions)
 - Administration: Oregon Department of Human Services
 - All residents eligible (no immigration status restrictions)